gofynd/fdk-client-python/documentation/platform/CONFIGURATION.md

-Retrieve the tokens used for integrating Firebase, MoEngage, Segment, GTM, Freshchat, Safetynet, Google Map, Google, and Facebook auth.
+Use this API to retrieve the tokens used for integrating Firebase, MoEngage, Segment, GTM, Freshchat, Safetynet, Google Map, Google, and Facebook auth. **Note** - Token values are encrypted with AES encryption using a secret key.

 *Returned Response:*